MizaGBF/GBFLT/readme.md

 * You only need [Python 3](https://www.python.org/downloads/) (version 3.10 or higher) installed.
 * New to Github?
 Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.

-### Update
-Simply use the built-in Updater under the `Settings` tab.
-If it doesn't work or if you want to manually update:
-* Backup your `save.json` and any other files you might have modified (such as `assets/raids.json`).
-* Download and overwrite your current GBFLT copy with the new one.
-* Put your backed up `save.json` (and other files) back in place (overwrite, if asked).

 ### Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
+If nothing happens, see the `Issues?` section below.
 * Left Click on a button to increase the counter.
 * Right Click on a button to decrease the counter.
 * The reset button will reset the current tab.
 * The raid buttons modify the total raid done.
 It's also modified if another item is modified.
 * The chest buttons (if present) modify the total chest obtained.
 It's also modified if another item is modified.
 * The values are saved every minute or on exit, if they have been modified.

+### Update
+Simply use the built-in Updater under the `Settings` tab.
+If it doesn't work or if you want to manually update:
+* Backup your `save.json` and any other files you might have modified (such as `assets/raids.json`).
+* Download and overwrite your current GBFLT copy with the new one.
+* Put your backed up `save.json` (and other files) back in place (overwrite, if asked).

 ### Keyboard Shortcuts
 * `T`: Toggle the `Always on top` settings.